1. Italy has one of Europe's lowest press freedom rankings

 Meanwhile, Carlo de Benedetti, who owns the Espresso group which publishes the country's second most widely read newspaper, La Repubblica, has strong links to Italy's centre-left Democratic Party.
 And some executives at Rai, Italy's national broadcaster, are politically appointed.

-4. And newer parties have a strict approach to the media
+4. And newer parties have a critical approach to the media

 5. Journalists can face harsh sentences for defamation

-The Vatileaks trials last year provoked outrage among campaigners for press freedom, who argued that the Vatican City was attacking the media.
-The acquittal of two journalists in that case - as well as several others in 2016 - was seen as a victory for freedom of the media, and cited by Reporters Without Borders as one of the reasons Italy rose in the latest freedom rankings.
+The Vatileaks trials of 2016 provoked outrage among campaigners for press freedom, who argued that the Vatican City was attacking the media.
+The acquittal of two journalists in that case – as well as several others in the same year – was seen as a victory for freedom of the media.
 Court rulings over the past few years have emphasized that prison terms should only be handed out in extreme circumstances.

 Until recently, journalists wishing to access information had to rely on various vague provisions under several different laws, as there was no universal Freedom of Information Act.
 The right to access administrative documents was introduced in 1990, but required a “legal interest”, meaning it was often difficult for journalists to get information needed for investigative reporting.